enviodev/docs/docs/blockchain-indexing.md

 - Reliability
 - Scalability
 - Customizability
-- Aggregation (e.g. multi-chain app)
+- Aggregation (e.g. multi-chain app, full transaction history)

 This makes it difficult for developers to query data efficiently, thus maximizing the time you spend on infrastructure and maintenance, where a project's main focus should be on shipping.